Soodehb0/Covid-in-South-America/README.md

+# Covid-in-South-America
-# a visual representation of some of the COVID19 outcomes in South American countries.
+a visual representation of some of the COVID19 outcomes in South American countries.